Mary Shelley’s Frankenstein – 1994

 Then everything goes to Hell in a handbasket.
 Victor attempts to revive Elizabeth with his apparatus.
 He succeeds.
 The Monster reappears and attempts to seduce Elizabeth/the Bride away from Victor.
 I don’t even want to talk about this scene, it’s just that awful.
 Elizabeth — perhaps having a ‘we belong dead’ moment, or perhaps just desperate to escape the movie — goes berserk, sets herself on fire and dies.
 Victor pursues the Monster to the Arctic and meets the explorer.
 The Monster kills Victor on the explorer’s ship, then goes off to die.

 As I say, the third act sucks.
-An attempt to adapt the novel into contemporary cinema was always going to hit problems in the third act, since the novel ends with an anticlimax, the cool gory scenes having been and gone.
+An attempt to adapt the novel into contemporary cinema was always going to hit problems in the third act, since the novel ends with an anticlimax, the cool gory scenes having already been and gone.
 It’s hard to think of a good idea for the end of this movie, but it’s not hard to think of a better end.
 The weird literalisation of the ‘Bride of Frankenstein’ must have seemed like a great idea in the writers’ room, but on film it’s just stupid.
 I know I said I wouldn’t talk about it, but the bit when Victor and the Monster are calling to Elizabeth to see which one she will go to is just embarrassing.
 It’s not edgy, it’s not creepy, it’s just sort of ‘ugh’.

 I should probably say something nice for balance.
 Richard Briers does a nice turn as the blind man.
 And Tom Hulce is fun, even if his character is pointless.
 Oh, and the cinematography is quite impressive.